Can you use your brain to reduce stress? Yes you can…

 - Set up a schedule where you go to bed and get up at the same time, even on weekends (yeah I’ve got to work on that one!)

-We’re all looking for ways to relive stress and anxiety in our lives.
+We’re all looking for methods to manage stress in our lives.
 As part of this effort, we need to be aware of the impact that our choices and habits have on our brain.
 This grey matter can help us by releasing these four happy chemicals into our system, which can be a tremedous help in reducing our worry, stress and anxiety.
 Once we realize that we can help our brain to help us, then we can have a very powerful ally in our quest for calmer and more impactful life.

 More From This Category